-1 sem hr crThese courses provide students with the opportunity to perform in the jazz band setting modeled after the big band style.
+This course provides students with the opportunity to perform in the jazz band setting modeled after the big band style.

 Rehearsals and performances are required.
-Enrollment in these courses requires permission of the instructor.
+Enrollment in this course requires permission of the instructor.
 (Formerly MUS 1830)

 MUSP 1144 - Band Ensemble IV